 Expecting Something works with new, young and expectant parents under 25 and their babies in Wester Hailes, Edinburgh and Lochgelly, Fife, providing a weekly safe space to spend time with their babies and peers whilst engaging in artist-lead creative activities.
 Expecting Something also ran a 10-week pilot in partnership with Citadel Youth Centre in Leith, providing artist-led sessions for the young mums and their babies who attend the centre.

-Over the next two years we hope that this project will empower these young parents, boosting their confidence, forging new relationships and developing strong bonds with their babies through regular and continued contact with arts and creativity.
+We hope that this project will empower these young parents – boosting their confidence, forging new relationships and developing strong bonds with their babies through regular and continued contact with arts and creativity.

-The sessions take place on a weekly basis at WHALE Arts in Wester Hailes and the Lochgelly Centre, Lochgelly.
-They are lead by artists Hazel Darwin-Edwards and Katy Wilson who are experienced at working with young children and adults alike.
+The sessions take place on a weekly basis at WHALE Arts in Wester Hailes and the Lochgelly Centre in Lochgelly.
+They are led by artists Katy Wilson and Marion Geoffray who are experienced at working with young children and adults alike.
 The content will be shaped by the group and their interests.
 During a pilot project of the same name run by Starcatchers in 2013/2014 sessions covered many different art-forms including photography, painting, sculpture, felt making, music, tie-dye, pottery, music and puppetry.